RayHackett/enzymm/docs/guide/index.rst

 User Guide
 ==========

-This section contains guides and documents about EnzyMM usage.
+This section contains guides and documents about **EnzyMM** usage.
+If you would like more information or if some things are unclear, feel free to drop me a line on GitHub.

 .. toctree::
    :maxdepth: 1